Digital Signage Software for Libraries

 Meeting rooms can benefit from commercial Android tablets to display attendance and meeting information.
 These are ruggedized versions of consumer tablets that them suitable for digital signage applications.

 Your typical digital signage network is managed from a digital signage CMS, also known as a content management system.
 Digital signage management doesn’t have to be complicated and there are cloud-based solutions that are affordable and easy to deploy.
 If you choose to go with a hosted/cloud-based solution (also known as “SaaS” for software-as-a-service), you will end up with a fee per media player, per month.
 There is no local server software to install with a cloud solution.
 You basically register your account, enter your payment information, download the player software, and you’re ready to begin.

 Some cloud software providers will also offer their own hardware so it pays to ask as the media players will arrive ready to use.
 It’s what’s commonly referred to as “plug and play”.
 The other advantage is there is no large upfront cost and you can add more capacity as you need it.
 Backups and maintenance tasks are all handled by the cloud software vendor.

-Those who require total control over their entire software and hardware infrastructure should consider on premise CMS solutions.
+Those who require total control over their entire software and hardware infrastructure should consider on-premise CMS solutions.
 With this option, you purchase your own back-end CMS server software and media player software licenses.
 You must provide your own hardware, or you can install the CMS server software on a server hosted by a third party.
 Also, you will need to perform your own data backups and maintain your software.
-Costs will be higher initially than with cloud offering, however there are no monthly fees.
+Costs will be higher initially than with the cloud offering, however, there are no monthly fees.